weaviate/CORD-19-Weaviate/readme.md

 # CORD-19 Weaviate

 The COVID-19 Open Research Dataset Challenge (CORD-19) is published by Kaggle: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge.
+The goal is to explore the dataset and get new insights using [Weaviate](https://github.com/semi-technologies/weaviate).

 ## How to get started